CS571-F25/p15/README.md

 - `npm run lint` – lint the project.

 ### Deploying
+- Public site: https://azterra.netlify.app (latest build and canonical URL). `/p15` and `/p15/*` on that domain show a landing card pointing to the new home for anyone following old GitHub Pages links.
+- GitHub Pages fallback: https://cs571-f25.github.io/p15/ (built from `docs/`; add a rewrite if serving SPA routes).
 - The Vite `base` is `/p15/`; keep that path when hosting (GitHub Pages-friendly).
 - Static assets (tiles, icons) already live under `docs/`.
 Serve `docs/` and run the API wherever `/api` points.